Hydaticus vittatus

 Hydaticus vittatus, is a species of predaceous diving beetle found in India, Pakistan, Sri Lanka, Nepal, Bangladesh, Bhutan, Myanmar, China, Japan, Taiwan, Thailand, Cambodia, Laos, Vietnam, Malaysia and Indonesia.

 Description

-Highly variable body shape characterized by geographic variations.
-Typical body length is about 11.3 to 14.6 mm.
-Head blackish where anteriorly variable to yellow.
-Pronotum also black, but with yellowish laterally.
-There are two bright golden yellow longitudinal lateral stripes in the basal half of elytra.
-There are large black markings on elytra and pronotum.
-Yellow stripes at lateral sides of pronotum are narrow.
-In male, aedeagus in lateral view without a longitudinal ridge near ventral margin in apical third.
-Posterior margins of first four segments of hind tarsi transversely with a coarse fringe of flat, adpressed, golden-yellow setae.
+The beetle has a highly variable body shape characterized by geographic variations, with a typical body length ranging from 11.3 to 14.6 mm.
+The head is blackish, becoming variably yellow anteriorly.
+The pronotum is also black, but yellowish laterally.
+The elytra have two bright golden yellow longitudinal lateral stripes in the basal half.
+Large black markings occur on the elytra and pronotum.
+The yellow stripes on the lateral sides of the pronotum are narrow.
+In males, the aedeagus in lateral view lacks a longitudinal ridge near the ventral margin in the apical third.
+The posterior margins of the first four segments of hind tarsi are transversely lined with a coarse fringe of flat, adpressed, golden-yellow setae.

 Biology

 Adults are inhabited in rain water pools, muddy buffalo wallows with grassy margins, fish ponds, small streams, puddles on roads, ditches in forests and artificial pools and paddy fields.